 a.
 Room numbers and "Classroom" or "Computer Classroom" is to occur at all classroom doors - see Sign Standard at OPP and adjacent example.
 Also include the Braille for these raised letter signs occurring with room number in a 6" x 10" frame or as modified - coordinate with Scott Hord.
-Color of the top portion needs to match existing corridor signs, along with color to match Classroom information holder.
-Bottom portion of room sign should always be white with black letters.
+The color of the top portion needs to match existing corridor signs, along with color to match Classroom information holder.
+The bottom portion of the room sign should always be white with black letters.
 This sign should also include "No Food, Drinks, or Tobacco-Use Allowed in Room" and "Doors Locked?
-Call Classroom Hotline (814)865-6000, see example to right.
+Call Classroom Hotline 1-814-865-6000, see example to right.